Skip to main content

 Wanting to quit and actually quitting are separated by one thing: a feedback loop.

-Most solo quit attempts fail not because people aren't trying, but because they're trying without information.
+Most solo quit attempts fail not because people are not trying, but because they are trying without information.
 You know you want to stop.
-You don't always know when your hardest moments are, what's triggering them, or whether what you're doing is working.
+You do not always know when your hardest moments are, what is triggering them, or whether what you are doing is working.
 A quit smoking app closes that gap, not by adding motivation, but by making what is already happening visible.

 This guide covers what the evidence says about apps for cessation, which mechanics actually move the needle, and what to look for when choosing one.